acuna-public/Archiver/README.md

 # Archiver
 Archiver is a powerful and elegant archiving library.
+Also supports AES-encruption of files by password.

 Supported formats:

 - Zip
 - Tar